cilium/cilium/Documentation/helm-values.rst

      - string
      - ``""``
    * - clustermesh.apiserver.tls.client
-     - base64 encoded PEM values for the clustermesh-apiserver client certificate and private key Used if 'auto' is not enabled.
+     - base64 encoded PEM values for the clustermesh-apiserver client certificate and private key.
+Used if 'auto' is not enabled.
      - object
      - ``{"cert":"","key":""}``
    * - clustermesh.apiserver.tls.remote
-     - base64 encoded PEM values for the clustermesh-apiserver remote cluster certificate and private key Used if 'auto' is not enabled.
+     - base64 encoded PEM values for the clustermesh-apiserver remote cluster certificate and private key.
+Used if 'auto' is not enabled.
      - object
      - ``{"cert":"","key":""}``
    * - clustermesh.apiserver.tls.server
-     - base64 encoded PEM values for the clustermesh-apiserver server certificate and private key Used if 'auto' is not enabled.
+     - base64 encoded PEM values for the clustermesh-apiserver server certificate and private key.
+Used if 'auto' is not enabled.
      - object
      - ``{"cert":"","key":""}``
    * - clustermesh.apiserver.tolerations